-Excluding the excess tax benefits and the impact of the litigation charge, the effective tax rate for the thirteen and twenty-six weeks ended July 29, 2017 decreased as compared with the corresponding prior-year periods primarily due to a higher proportion of income earned in international jurisdictions with lower tax rates.
+Excluding the effects of the excess tax benefits, the litigation charge, the reorganization costs, and the change in the value of the intellectual property, there was no significant change in the effective tax rate for the thirteen and thirty-nine weeks ended October 28, 2017 as compared with the corresponding prior-year periods.

-The Company currently expects its full-year tax rate to approximate 34 percent excluding the effect of any nonrecurring items that may occur.
+The Company currently expects its full-year tax rate to approximate 34 percent excluding the effect of any nonrecurring items that may occur and the effects of potential tax reform.
 The actual tax rate will vary depending on the level of stock option exercise activity and the stock price at exercise.
 Additionally, the actual tax rate will also vary depending on the level and mix of income earned in the United States, as compared with our international operations.